awakecoding/wireshark-rdp/README.md

 Move-Item "${CaptureName}-tls.pcapng" "${CaptureName}.pcapng"
 ```

-I wish there was a simpler way to do this, but I couldn't find one.
-In any case, you now have a [reference capture file](captures/freerdp-test.pcapng) that decrypts without effort!
+Congratulations, you now have a Wireshark capture file with RDP traffic that you can easily share with anyone and that will decrypt properly!